kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/admin-quick-start.md

 ![Set Gateway](https://pek3b.qingstor.com/kubesphere-docs/png/20190716134742.png#align=left&display=inline&height=946&originHeight=946&originWidth=2030&search=&status=done&width=2030)

 3.7.
-Now we are able to see the Gateway Address (192.168.0.53), the NodePort of http and https appeared in the page.
+Now we are able to see the Gateway Address, the NodePort of http and https appeared in the page.

 > Note: If you want to expose services using LoadBalancer type, you need to use the [LoadBalancer plugin of cloud provider](https://kubernetes.io/docs/concepts/cluster-administration/cloud-providers/).
 If your Kubernetes cluster is running on bare metal environment, we recommend you to use [Porter](https://github.com/kubesphere/porter) as the LoadBalancer plugin.